weitianhan/few-shot-segmentation/README.md

 Adapt codes and settings to one-way-one-shot setting.

-TODO: change feature extractor to vgg or resnet.
+feature extractor is now VGG16_bn, last feature maps 7*7 and upsample by 32x.